kupiqu/SierraBreezeEnhanced/README.md

 The version number in the file NEWS shows the main version of KWin that is required for the compilation. *Compilation should not be done against other versions of KWin!*.

-Open a terminal inside the the source directory and do:
+Open a terminal inside the source directory and do:
 ```sh
 mkdir build && cd build
 cmake .. -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE=Release -DKDE_INSTALL_LIBDIR=lib -DBUILD_TESTING=OFF -DKDE_INSTALL_USE_QT_SYS_PATHS=ON